a-maier/series-rust/Readme.md

 println!("s*3 = {}", &s * 3.);
 println!("s/3 = {}", &s / 3.);

-// More advanced operations in general require the variable type to be
+// More advanced operations on Laurent series in general require the
-// convertible to the coefficient type by implementing the From trait.
+// variable type to be convertible to the coefficient type by
+// implementing the From trait.
 // In the examples shown here, this conversion is actually never used,
 // so we can get away with a dummy implementation.
 #[derive(Debug,Clone,PartialEq)]